aaronsaray/aaronsaray.com/content/blog/testing-protected-and-private-attributes-and-methods-using-phpunit.markdown

 }
 ```

-### Testing Protected/Private Methods in PHPUnit
+## Testing Protected/Private Methods in PHPUnit

 This method is mainly reflection based.
 The PHPUnit component is really only the testing.
-Lets say a protected method `_getKey()` of the User object returns a value of `mysuperawesomekey`
+Let's say a protected method `_getKey()` of the User object returns a value of `mysuperawesomekey`

 ```php
 public function testRetrieveKeyFromUser()